ProjectSunshare/landing-page/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+* If ever this error message appeared when you tried to *yarn  start* our project : **(react-scripts: not found error Command failed with exit code 127)** follow these step:

+    * *The dependencies might not be installed.
+To install them use:*

+        ```
+        npm install
+        ```
+    Try to *yarn start* again the project to see if it runs.

+    If for instances it still doesn't work, try to follow the different instructions again given on the [Installation](#installation) section.

 ### `yarn test`